Note – this post is being re-shared to explain why I campaign for libraries, and to celebrate National Libraries Week.

-Ten years ago I was on holiday in Cornwall with my family and I was sitting on a grassy slope enjoying the sunshine and the view, when I noticed a tiny black spot in my vision.
+About 15 years ago I was on holiday in Cornwall with my family and I was sitting on a grassy slope enjoying the sunshine and the view, when I noticed a very small black spot in my vision.
 I was tired and the sun was bright and so I dismissed it as eye strain.
 Two days later the spot was still there, but had now been joined by another one.
 I called my doctor and got an appointment as I thought it might be an eye infection, or maybe a scratch caused by sand blown around on windy Cornish beaches.
 I wasn’t worried.

 My doctor was.
 He sent me immediately to the eye emergency clinic for an examination.
 They were worried too.
 They could see holes in my retinas and they sent me for emergency treatment.
 The edges of the tears were burnt with a laser to stop them from spreading any further.
 They can’t be fixed.
 After this I was sent to Moorfields so that they could explain my condition to me.
 All of this happened in a two week period and so I was swept along without much time to take it all in.
 I learnt the name of my condition (lattice degeneration) and how rare my type is.
 I was told that there are many types, and mine isn’t one of the good ones.
 I was told that my retinas were like “wet tissue”, or “over stretched balloons”, or “stockings with ladders” – my eyes were compared to a few other odd things too.
 I was told that it’s untreatable, and that one day it will leave me blind, or maybe blind in just one eye if I’m “lucky”.
 I was told that could be in ten years, or maybe twenty, or it could be tomorrow.
 I was told that my vision would get worse, but might plateau, or might stabilise and then get worse again.
-I was told that it probably wouldn’t make much difference unless I “read a lot”.
+I was told that it probably wouldn’t make much difference unless I “read a lot” (it’s my job, I read around 100 books a year).
 I was told I had the eyes of an 80 year old.
 I was told I’d “probably get used to it”.

 Of course even though I was told all of this, I didn’t really hear it.
 In fact I left various doctor’s rooms hearing only one word – blind.
 That was all I knew – that I was going blind.